opvious/notebooks/sources/train-assignment-planning.md

 # Train assignment planning

-This formulation is inspired by https://oaktrust.library.tamu.edu/bitstream/handle/1969.1/195170/ALIAKBARI-DISSERTATION-2021.pdf (page 71)
+This formulation is inspired by https://oaktrust.library.tamu.edu/bitstream/handle/1969.1/195170/ALIAKBARI-DISSERTATION-2021.pdf
+(page 71).
+The goal is to compute the optimal train schedule for shipping units so that they arrive in time to their corresponding destination while respecting load capacity constraints.

 ## Inputs